About the Research Associate Appointment

 - Timeframe.
 A plan of how the research questions will be addressed throughout the proposed duration of the Research Associate appointment.
 Applicants should discuss how the tenure of this appointment will advance on-going research and include a plan of publication/dissemination of the results.

-- Results from Prior WL Support.
-If the applicant has received WL funding in the past, information on the prior award and its impact is required (half a page double spaced Times Roman 12pt).
+3. Results of prior Wiener Laboratory Research.
+If the applicant has received Wiener Laboratory funding in the past, information on the prior award and its impact is required (half a page double spaced Times Roman 12pt).

 4. References Cited

+9. One letter of reference from a scholar in the field.
 One (1) letter of reference is required from scholars in the field commenting on the value and feasibility of the project.
-The name, institutional affiliation and relationship of the referee to the applicant (if any) must be included in the application for the Wiener Laboratory Research Associate appointment.
-Contact information for your referee must be provided on the online application that is described in Section 10 below.
-Once the online application is submitted, the recommender will receive an automated email about how to submit their letter via the online application system.
-All recommendations are confidential.
+The name, institutional affiliation and relationship of the referee to the applicant (if any) must be included in the application.

 Criterion 1: What is the intellectual merit of the proposed activity?